Rcomian/bunyan-rotating-file-stream/README.md

 # Recent changes

+## 1.6.1 Fixed support for the "rotateExisting" flag

+Tests have been added to ensure that this feature keeps working in the future.
+Note that this feature may not work as expected with linux on EXT4.

 ## 1.6 Support for non-JSON logs

 Minor release but now that logs which are written in a non-json format are supported.